The Immigrant's Criminal Defense Attorney

 We fight for our community.
 Many of our attorneys are immigrants or children of immigrants.
 We speak Spanish fluently — not as a service, but as the language of our homes.

 We understand both systems.
 Our criminal defense attorneys and immigration attorneys work in the same office, on the same cases.
-You get a team that coordinates strategy from day one — not two separate lawyers who don't talk to each other.
+You get a team that coordinates strategy from day one — not two separate lawyers who never talk to each other.

 We take the tough cases.
 Aggravated felony charges.
 Prior deportation orders.
 Complicated criminal histories.
 Clients other firms won't touch.
-We've built our practice on fighting hard cases because those are the cases our community faces.
+We've built our practice on the hard cases because those are the cases our community faces.

 We know what's at stake.
 Your freedom.
 Your family.
 Your future in this country.
 We carry that weight with you, and we fight like it matters — because it does.